-We are also part of the Hunter Corporate Collaborative (HCC), an initiative that has brought together 8 Hunter-based organisations to participate in collective community giving, knowledge-sharing and support.
-In early 2019, HCC provided over $100,000 in funding to assist the region's farming community as they battle with the ongoing drought.
-Upper Hunter Community Services (UHCS) and Singleton Neighbourhood Centre (SNC) were the two organisations who received the funding from this initiative.
-UHCS have established a counselling and laundry service to support families experiencing the drought, whilst SNC are delivering workshops on training in basic business and marketing operations so that participants gain the knowledge and practical skills to successfully diversify their income.
+We were also part of the Hunter Corporate Collaborative (HCC), an initiative that brought together 8 Hunter-based organisations to participate in collective community giving, knowledge-sharing and support.
+In early 2019, HCC provided over $100,000 in funding to assist the region's farming community as they battled with the ongoing drought.
+Upper Hunter Community Services (UHCS) and Singleton Neighbourhood Centre (SNC) were the two organisations who received funding from this initiative.
+UHCS established a counselling and laundry service to support families experiencing the drought, whilst SNC delivered workshops on training in basic business and marketing operations so that participants gained the knowledge and practical skills to successfully diversify their income.

 Representatives from the eight Hunter-based organisations which formed Hunter Corporate Collaborative.